SimdQuickHeap: The QuickHeap Reconsidered: Related work

 \parag{Partition-based heaps.} Most methods above are based on variously shaped trees with the heap property.
 Some methods, like the QuickHeap, instead use a path-shaped (linear) heap of buckets, where pivots (implicitly) partition the data into buckets.
 The priority queue of~\cite{cache-oblivious-priority-queue,cache-oblivious-priority-queue-extended} uses exponentially growing layers where each layer contains an increasing number of sorted buffers of increasing size.
-The buffer heap~\cite{buffer-heap-spaa,buffer-heap} is conceptually simpler in that each layer contains an unsorted list of elements.
-The superscalar sample queue mixes these ideas, and each level contains $k$ unsorted buffers.
+The buffer heap~\cite{buffer-heap-spaa,buffer-heap} is conceptually simpler: each layer contains an unsorted list of elements.
+The superscalar sample queue combines these ideas, and each level contains $k$ unsorted buffers.
 Brodal et al. \cite{partition-based-simple-heaps} recently revisited this concept and provide \emph{rebalancing strategies} to ensure the number of layers is guaranteed to be logarithmic.
+In one strategy, two consecutive buckets $B_{i-1}$ and $B_i$ are merged after a $\pop$ if they contain fewer elements in total than all previous buckets combined, i.e., $|B_i| + |B_{i-1}| < |B_1| + |B_2| + \dots + |B_{i-2}|$.
+Under this rule, the number of layers is bounded by $1+2\log_2 n$.
+Another strategy is to maintain the invariant $|B_i| < 3\cdot 2^i$, resulting in at most $1+\log_2 n$ layers.
+Both strategies use a linear time pivot selection algorithm to partition the buckets into the right sizes.
+Elements are stored in a single linked list so that merging partitions takes constant time.